unclezs/fastforge/README.md

         publish_to: pgyer
 ```

-> The `build_args` are the args supported by the `flutter build` command, please modify it according to your project.
+> Note: `build_args` are parameters supported by the `flutter build` command.
+Modify them according to your project requirements.

 2. Release your app: